 Purpose of data usage

 Personal data about employees will only be used to carry out our duties as an employer.
-Personal data about clients will only be used to provide our services, for instance to:
+Personal data about clients (such as name and contact details) will only be used to provide our services, such as but not limited to:

 - Conclude or amend agreements,

 - Perform KYC (know-your-customer) processes when we on-board our clients to our services,

 - Prevent and address fraud, money laundering and other unlawful activities,